NAUMathStat/seminars/acgtSpring2017.md

 Note that talks are listed in reverse chronological order.

+### Memories from Toronto and Elementary Topoi ###

+**Speaker:** Philip Doi (graduate student at NAU)

+**Dates:** 4/11/2017

+**Abstract:** The conception of a topos results in a mathematical object that is complex enough to codify nontrivial structure; oft described as a category "where one can do mathematics".
+For instance, the category of sets, given as set, pervades most of modern mathematics in some way, with its existence presumed indirectly by the Zermelo-Fraenkel-Choice axioms.
+There are other examples, some of which are experienced subliminally in maths where category theory is less explicit.
+This presentation will include some historical motivation as well as the story of how I came across the notion of a topos when discussing a certain Toronto problem with a category theorist.
+Since I am approaching the subject from the perspective of set theoretic topology and as a layperson, I'll sketch out the formalization of elementary topoi, showing their use in describing problems in axiometic set theory.
+Additionally, we can demonstrated the desirability of having a topos by constrasting topoi to a few interesting non-examples such as the category of NF sets (induced by W. V. Quine's New Foundations set theory).

 ### Permutations with triple inversions and volume under 3D lattice paths ###

 **Speaker:** Julie Baum and Krista Young (graduate students at NAU)